nesi/hpc-intro-dl/docs/monitor.md

 So far, we looked at the content of the log file at the end using the `cat` command.
 Wouldn't it be great if we could see in "real time" the content of this file?

-To achieve, we will use the `tail` command with a little twist 🪄.
+To achieve this, we will use the `tail` command with a little twist 🪄.

 The `tail` command prints by default the last lines of a file.
 Let's try this on one of our log files, for example (replace `44349268` with any of your jobs ID):